Vismajor/cisco_python_taster/README.md

 >	- extract user output out of the logic as an example of good coding practice and separation of responsibility
 >	- understand that we have build a full stack app (data, input, logic, controller, output)

 In the last section we will not learn anything new, but we'll combine all the knowledge we have to create a full stack game.
-What's full stack?
-No spoilers!
-You will find out at the end.

-Tell students that if at any points things get too much, they can close their laptops and just watch you code.

-Students: Add a few more planets.
+Add a few more planets.
 Then ask user what's their favourite planet.
 Capture their response in a variable guess and repeat it to them.
 Then say goodbye.

 ```python
 planets = [ "Mercury", "Venus", "Earth", "Mars" , "Jupiter"]